 How often can I increase my credit card limit?

-Wait four to six months to a year between credit card limit increase requests.
+Wait four to six months to a year between credit card limit increase requests.3

 If you've recently gotten a new credit card or a credit limit increase, you were likely offered the best credit limit you could get at the time.
 Applying for an increase a week later isn't likely to be successful.

-The No. 1 downside of increasing your credit card limit is that your credit card balance could increase.
-That could mean you get into more debt, which could have a negative impact on your credit score.
+The number one downside of increasing your credit card limit is that you could start to spend more – due to the available credit – and therefore your credit card balance could increase.
+You owe more!
+That could mean you get into more debt, if you don’t manage it, which could have a negative impact on your credit score.

 Higher limit means more total debt

 One big downside of a higher limit is the potential for more debt.
-If you're experiencing financial difficulty and have used the rest of your available credit, you're likely better off refinancing your credit card debt via a lower-interest personal loan or line of credit.
+If you're experiencing financial difficulty and have used the rest of your available credit, you may likely be better off if you consider refinancing your credit card debt via a lower-interest personal loan or line of credit.

-A rule to remember: if you aren't sure if you'll be able to use that extra credit responsibly, you're likely better off skipping an increased credit limit on your credit card account.
+A rule to remember: if you aren't sure if you'll be able to use that extra credit responsibly, you're likely better off skipping a request to increase the credit limit on your credit card account or should not accept the pre-approved offer for a credit limit increase.

 A hard credit check will impact your credit score

-What are some other consequences of increasing your credit card limit? like applying for a credit card increase can decrease your credit score over the short term.
+What are some other consequences of increasing your credit card limit?
+Hard credit check inquiries like applying for a credit card increase can decrease your credit score over the short term.
 That's because one factor in calculating your credit score is how much credit you apply for, which is tracked via every hard credit check inquiry a lender makes.
 This is confusing, isn't it?
 After all, we already said that a credit card limit increase could improve your credit score!
-That's still true and will likely outweigh the impact of a hard credit inquiry since credit requests are worth a smaller percentage of your total score.
-So, why does this matter?
-It could make a huge difference if you're about to apply for a personal loan or a mortgage.
-In that case, you're better off doing that application first, then applying for a credit card limit increase.

 It will impact your credit mix

-Some people rely too heavily on credit cards rather than applying for other types of credit to diversify their credit mix.
-This is important since credit cards typically have higher interest rates than personal loans, auto loans or lines of credit.
+Some people rely too heavily on credit cards rather than also applying for other types of credit to diversify their credit mix.5 This is important since credit cards typically have higher interest rates than personal loans, auto loans or lines of credit.
 Before applying for a credit card increase, ask yourself (or better yet, a financial advisor) whether another credit vehicle might be a better fit.
-Because guess what — having a diverse credit mix is one of the things that helps boost your credit score.
+Because guess what — having a diverse credit mix is one of the things that could help boost your credit score.

 It impacts other borrowing

-When it comes to getting approved for a mortgage or a personal loan, the credit limit on your card is considered in determining how much you can borrow.
-A credit limit that's too high could make you less attractive as a borrower or decrease the amount you qualify for.
-That said, for it to have a big impact, your combined credit limits on all of your credit accounts would have to be fairly high relative to your income.
+When it comes to getting approved for a mortgage or a personal loan, the credit limit on your credit card may be considered by a lender in determining how much you can borrow.
+A credit limit that's too high could make you less attractive as a borrower or decrease the amount you qualify for on other borrowing.
+That said, typically for it to have a big impact, your combined credit limits on all of your credit accounts would have to be fairly high relative to your income.

 Through your online banking account